They've already built the bunker

 The East Utilities Plant is a nondescript structure tucked between the NPS regional headquarters and the Long Bridge railroad tracks in East Potomac Park.
 It's tan and it's covered in what looks like EIFS.
 It could be mistaken for a park service garage, except that it's plastered with cameras, and surrounded by an opaque fence sprinkled with military no trespassing signs.
 There also appear to be six exhaust stacks sticking up from one roof, adjacent to some other kind of port.
 If we look at historic aerials, however, we can see that this building just the tip of the iceberg.

 In the 2013 image, we can clearly see a deep structure in the footprint of what eventually becomes the building with exhaust stacks.
 We can also see a very deep shored pit to the northeast, perpendicular to a prefabricated metal building (or shed) with distinctive white stripes.
-This shed was erected by 2002 and was shortened to make room for the building with exhausts by 2013, when the two pits were started.
-Whatever was going on underneath that site was sensitive enough that the permanent structure was constructed within the shed, out of view, as is visible in the 2015 image.
+This shed was erected by 2004 and was shortened to make room for the building with exhausts by 2013, when the two pits were started.
+Whatever was going on underneath that site was sensitive enough that, as the 2015 image shows, the permanent structure was constructed out of view, fully inside the shed.
 The Washington Post article above, and other reporting at the time, emphasized the that construction took the design review agencies by surprise, although they all came around.
 The articles also noted that the facility saw a steady stream of dump trucks and other heavy equipment, which seems to have lasted over a decade.
 Where was that dirt coming from?

 This structure had a short but eventful life.
 Residents in the tony neighborhood complained of dump truck traffic and hard rock blasting.
 The gossip was that they were building a bunker for the Vice President.
 And then, by 2004 the construction wrapped up, leaving one nondescript structure on the site.
 In late 2005, a second one was added to its north.